Pyotr Verzilov: Activism

 Verzilov's former wife Nadezhda Tolokonnikova is a member of the Russian feminist punk rock group Pussy Riot who, in February 2012, staged a protest inside the Moscow Cathedral.
 On 17 August, Tolokonnikova and two other members were sentenced to two years' imprisonment for 'hooliganism'.
 Subsequent to their arrest and imprisonment Verzilov became a prominent representative and spokesperson for Pussy Riot.

 He lobbied the singer Madonna for support prior to her 2012 Moscow concert.
 On 14 September 2012, Verzilov was interviewed by the BBC's Zeinab Badawi for the HARDtalk programme.
 In September that year, Verzilov accepted the LennonOno grant for peace from Yoko Ono, on behalf of Pussy Riot, at a ceremony in New York.

 However, in October 2012, the jailed Pussy Riot members published a letter, via their lawyer, disowning Verzilov as their spokesman.
 They said he had "seized representation and decision-making of Pussy Riot" and had misrepresented their views.
 "The only person who can legitimately represent the group is a girl in a balaclava," they stated.
 Verzilov's actions were "treacherous to punk."

 He is also among the founders of news website MediaZona, which since 2014 has reported critically on the legal system and law enforcement practice.

 In mid-July 2018, along with Veronika Nikulshina, Olga Pakhtusova and Olga Kurachyova, he was jailed for 15 days after invading the pitch wearing fake police uniforms during the World Cup final.
 The judge also banned the four from attending sports events for three years.
 On 21 June 2020, Verzilov was taken from his apartment and held by anti-extremist police.

+In 2021, Verzilov was named a foreign agent by the Russian government, without listing a reason.

 In April 2022, Verzilov accompanied to Rome the wives of the fighters of the Azov Regiment who found themselves barricaded in the Azovstal steel plant in Mariupol.
 The group was campaigning to save the fighters from the siege.
 Among them is also Kateryna Prokopenko, wife of commander Denys Prokopenko.
 Days after they also met Pope Francis in Vatican City.

+In December 2022, Verzilov and other members of Pussy Riot were detained at the 2022 FIFA World Cup for attempting to storm the field to protest the Russian invasion of Ukraine, imprisonment of Alexei Navalny, and to bring attention to Women's rights in Iran.

+In 2023, an arrest warrant was issued for Verzilov for reporting information and photos about the Bucha massacre in Ukraine on his social media.
+In November 2023, Verzilov was sentenced in absentia to 8.5 years in prison for spreading "fake" news.